prajwalghotkar/My-SQL-Best-Practice/README.md

 ```

 ##### In simple way before it inserting data check constraint check whether if it is following condition satisfy or not.
-- Please refer to the CHECK file for better understanding.
+- Please refer to the CHECK_CONSTRAINT.sql file for better understanding. ()